nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 Billy liked Jake because Jake played for the fun of the game and then quit.
 Gambling did not have a strangle hold upon him any more than dope or desire did.
-Jake took what he wanted of whatever he fancied and ... kept going.
+Jake took what he wanted of whatever he fancied and<span class="three-dots"></span>
+kept going.

 The feed was spread at Aunt Hattie’s cook-shop.
 Jake maintained that